Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Evaluation

-\textbf{Computational Cost}: Table~\ref{tab:time} lists the computational costs of inference and learning for each method.
-Here, $|A|$, $D$, $k$, and $n$ indicate the number of action patterns, the number of dimensions of the state, the number of dimensions of the action, and the number of data used for sequential training, respectively.
-Although the computational time of AC-OSELM increased by up to 52.4\% compared to OS-QNet in learning, the computational complexity and time of AC-OSELM were lower than those of OS-QNet in inference.
-The computation time required to estimate the compression ratio in AC-OSELM is reduced by up to 90.0\% compared to that of OS-QNet.
-In particular, since $k$ is $1$ in the compression ratio estimation, the computational complexity required for both data compression in CS and estimating the compression ratio in AC-OSELM are equal ($=\mathcal{O}(D^2)$).
-Therefore, estimating the compression ratio using AC-OSELM does not become a computational bottleneck in data compression of CS.
-In contrast, the computational complexity required to estimate the compression ratio for OS-QNet is greater than that for data compression.
-Considering that data compression on edge devices requires real-time performance in inference rather than learning, the compression ratio estimation based on AC-OSELM can be considered more suitable for implementation on the edge than that based on OS-QNet.
+\textbf{Computational Cost}: Table~\ref{tab:time} lists the computational costs associated with the inference and learning for each method.
+Here, $|A|$, $D$, $k$, and $n$ indicate the number of action patterns, the number of dimensions of the state, the number of dimensions of the action, and the number of training data pieces, respectively.
+Although the computation time of AC-OSELM during learning increased by up to 52.4\% $\left(=\dfrac{1.03\times {10}^{2}}{6.76\times {10}^{1}}-1\right)$ compared to that of OS-QNet, its computation time and complexity during inference were lower than those of OS-QNet.
+The computation time required by AC-OSELM to estimate the compression ratio is reduced by up to 90.0\% compared to that required by OS-QNet.
+In particular, as $k$ is $1$ in the compression ratio estimation, the computational complexities associated with both data compression in CS and compression ratio estimation in the AC-OSELM are equal ($=\mathcal{O}(D^2)$).
+Therefore, estimating the compression ratio using the AC-OSELM does not become a computational bottleneck in the data compression procedure of CS.
+By contrast, the computational complexity required to estimate the compression ratio for OS-QNet is greater than that required for data compression.
+Considering that data compression on the edge requires real-time performance in inference rather than learning, AC-OSELM-based compression ratio estimation can be considered more suitable for implementation on the edge than the OS-QNet-based counterpart.